 For more on how to order a specialty cake for delivery, check out our Cakes FAQ page here.

-Amorette’s Patisserie in Disney Springs can deliver too (with advance notice).
+Amorette’s Patisserie in Disney Springs can make you a cake too.
 The treats at Amorette’s are many and varied — and undeniably special.

 6. Ride a Car on Water